bruyo/Linux-Shell-Scripting/README.md

 This is usually at the beginning of every shell script which helps to specify the interpreter to execute the script.

 ## Project Task

+### Create a folder on an ubuntu and name it shell-scripting

+'mkdir shell-scripting'